luissalamanca22/symetrik/README.rst

 Usage
 =====
-You can start to use this tool following these steps:
 #.
 Upload a CSV file in your bucket
 #.
 Run the command `python manage.py load_data`
 #.
 You can also run the tests with `python manage.py test`
 #.
-Besides, you can execute a request using the API REST Example: GET http://127.0.0.1:8000/importer/query_table/?some_param_to_filer=anyvalue&
+Besides, you can execute a request using the API REST Example: GET http://127.0.0.1:8000/importer/query_table/?some_param_to_filer=anyvalue&order_by=any_param